rookie-luochao/openapi-ui/README.md

 #### about share URL
 * in order to keep the URL simple, the sharing URL needs to be generated through the button in the upper right corner of the page

+#### about support multiple api gateway URL
+* the caching strategy used is session storage, so you can open multiple pages at the same time

 #### about node version
 node >= 18